 What exactly does it mean to be resilient?
 In physics, it is the ability of an elastic material that will take its original shape after being forcefully deformed.
 This principle was adapted to psychology and is the mental skill to meet setbacks and change with an inner strength and therefore recover quickly from difficult situations.
-You as a company leader can actively make an impact on how well your business is prepared for such crises.
+You as a company leader can actively make an impact with resilient business design in order to be prepared for such crises.

 Never let a good crisis go to waste.

-Crises are not usually situations to appreciate but you can learn to deal with them effectively.
+Crises are not usually situations to appreciate but you can learn to deal with them effectively with a resilient business design.
 Winston Churchill already understood about the opportunities that a crisis brings with.
 It operates in the extremes, casting a magnifying glass on the inefficient elements of all operations that need improvement.
 Hence, such a situation always offers the opportunity for self-awareness, to get to know one’s weaknesses just as well as one’s strengths.
 Turning the data gained from this into action and monitoring regularly is what resilient businesses do right.

 It is crucial to conduct a precise assessment, analysis, and root cause analysis and then to create a proactive plan for recovery and optimization.
 The fact that many companies have understood this can also be seen when looking at the figures from a survey conducted last year regarding the lessons learned from the pandemic: At 59%, almost two-thirds of companies put the expansion of crisis response teams, task forces and scenario analyses for exceptional situations on their agenda as a high priority (source: Future Readiness Index 2020)